-You may have left a bad impression with the potential new employer which could affect any chance of you working there in future.
+You may have left a bad impression with the potential new employer, which could affect any chance of you working there in the future.
 Really consider the new employer and how they would meet your motivations for applying in the first place and what the future might look like there.

 If you’re unhappy with your salary or working conditions, then ask for a pay rise or better benefits before you begin the process of looking for a new job.
 If these career goals can’t be met and there are no improvements, this is the green light to accept a new role and confidently turn down a counter offer should it come your way.

-For a further discussion on the above, or advice on job searching or specific vacancies, please contact me at firstname.lastname@example.org or 0207198 6090 or visit our employability hub for the latest career advice.
+For a further discussion on the above, or advice on job searching or specific vacancies, please contact me at firstname.lastname@example.org or call 0207198 6090.
+You can also visit our employability hub for the latest career advice.